plwg/git_presentation/how_to_build_a_time_machine.md

 . . .

-Now, if there is bug now, she can easily checkout "master", create a "hotfix" branch and commit a fix.
-Her feature works are intact on "iss53".
+Now, if there is bug now, he can easily checkout "master", create a "hotfix" branch and commit a fix.
+His feature works are intact on "iss53".

 ![](basic-branching-4.png)

-Then she can deploy the fix by merging "master" into "hotfix".
+Then he can deploy the fix by merging "master" into "hotfix".
 Since Git can reach "hotfix" by fast-forwarding "master", it does that. "master" now is same as "hotfix".

 ![](basic-branching-5.png)

 . . .

-Now crisis averted Alice deletes the "hotfix" branch, and goes back to finish her feature.
+Now crisis averted Ross deletes the "hotfix" branch, and goes back to finish his feature.
 After few days, it is ready to be integrated into master.

 ![](basic-branching-6.png)

 Since the history has diverged, no fast-forwarding this time.
 The new commit will have two parents.

-If each's change relative to the ancestor is not overlapping (i.e. different files), git will merge them automatically.
+If each's change relative to the ancestor (C2) is not overlapping (i.e. different files), git will merge them automatically.
 If it overlaps, then it is a conflict and Git will ask which side you want.

 Most of time things merge cleanly automatically if the code is compartmentalized well.